isabella232/experience-manager-xml-documentation-learn.en/README.md

 # XML Documentation for Adobe Experience Manager (or AEM DoX)

-This is the repository for all customer enablement content for XML Documentation for Adobe Experience Manager (or AEM DoX) - tutorials, courses, videos, troubleshooting articles.
+This is the repository for customer enablement content for XML Documentation for Adobe Experience Manager (aka AEM DoX) - tutorials, courses, videos and troubleshooting articles.

 Your contributions to the documentation are welcome.
 Please see the following resources: